 5 Get Your Husky One Card

 The Husky One Card is the official UConn ID for all students, faculty, and staff.
 Your One Card serves many functions and may be used to gain access to labs or other buildings.
 You can submit a photo for your ID in advance online.
 You will receive your One Card via mail.
-Apply for you Husky One Card on the One Card office website.
+Apply for your Husky One Card on the One Card office website.

 6 Complete I-9, Payroll Tax Forms, and Enroll in Direct Deposit

 Federal law requires employers to verify the identity and employment authorization of each newly hired (or rehired) employee with the completion of Form I-9.
-Contact your hiring department or payroll for support.
-Additionally, employee wages are subject to federal and state taxes, it is important to complete and submit federal and state tax withholding (W-4) forms to ensure correct tax withholding for your personal situation.
+Contact your hiring department or Payroll for support.
+Additionally, because employee wages are subject to federal and state taxes, it is important to complete and submit federal and state tax withholding (W-4) forms to ensure correct tax withholding for your personal situation.
 Direct deposit of your paycheck is recommended for all University of Connecticut employees.

-For International Post-Docs: Wages are subject to federal and state taxes.
+For International Postdocs: Wages are subject to federal and state taxes.
 Each individual’s situation is different and can affect tax liability.
 To determine your withholding, complete the online Foreign National Information Form upon arrival in the U.S.

 1 Complete an Employee Safety Training Assessment (ESTA)